ajrodriguez/bundledev/README.md

-# bundledev
+# BundleDEV

 The BundleDEV project is a tool to collect information of many posts from several technical blogs.

-The project imports, normalizes and stores this information from different RSS declared in an OPML file: [engineering_blogs.opml](.src/main/resources/opml/engineering_blogs.opml)
+The project imports, normalizes and stores this information from different RSS declared in an OPML file: [engineering_blogs.opml](./bundledev-feed-collector/src/main/resources/opml/engineering_blogs.opml)

 ## Getting Started